 Tostones: These are also known as twice-fried plantains.
 You first cut the plantains into one and half inch pieces that look like cylinders.
 Then you fry them in low heat (known as blanching) until they are tender enough to be pierced with a fork.
 Then you remove them from the pan and mash them into discs.

-You can use a tostones masher called a tostonera affiliate link or a plate or other flat surface.
+You can use a tostones masher called a tostonera or a plate or other flat surface.
 I use a large 4-cup glass measuring cup to mash mine.
 Once mashed into discs, turn the heat to medium and fry them for two minutes to crisp them up.

 Tostones Cups: Tostones can also be shaped into cups to hold delicious savory fillings like picadillo and ceviche.
-To make these, you need a special stuffed plantain press affiliate link that makes the process super quick and easy.
+To make these, you need a special stuffed plantain press that makes the process super quick and easy.

 Mariquitas: These are plantain chips and are cooked the same way you would potato chips.
 They are cut into thin slices with a mandolin or box cutter and then fried in hot oil until crisp.
 These are usually served with a dipping sauce such as cilantro-lime aioli, mojo, or chimichurri.
 Mariquita plantain chips are great as an appetizer or served as a side with sandwiches.